Anima (Thom Yorke album): Music and lyrics

-Yorke announced Anima on social media on 20 June.
-It was released as a download and on streaming services on 27 June 2019, followed by CD and vinyl editions on 19 July 2019.
-The vinyl edition includes a bonus track, "Ladies & Gentlemen, Thank You For Coming".

-On 2 August, Yorke released the Not the News Rmx EP on digital platforms, comprising an extended version of "Not the News" plus remixes by Mark Pritchard, Clark and Equiknoxx.
-A limited-edition white-label vinyl version followed.
-A music video for "Last I Heard (...He Was Circling the Drain)", blending 16mm, 3D and cel animation, was released on 30 October.

-To support Anima, Yorke embarked on an international tour, performing with Godrich and visual artist Tarik Barri.
-A North American tour was due to begin in March 2020, but was cancelled due to the COVID-19 pandemic.

 Film

 Anima was accompanied by a 15-minute film directed by Paul Thomas Anderson.
-The Anima film was played in some IMAX theatres and released on Netflix on the day of the album release.
-It features Yorke's partner, the actress Dajana Roncione, plus choreography by Damien Jalet, cinematography by Darius Khondji and projections by Tarik Barri.
+It was played in some IMAX theatres and released on Netflix on the day of the album release.
+The film features Yorke's partner, the actress Dajana Roncione, plus choreography by Damien Jalet, cinematography by Darius Khondji and projections by Tarik Barri.
 In the film, Yorke rides a train of uniformed passengers ("Not the News"), meets the eye of a woman (Roncione) and pursues her when she forgets her bag ("Traffic").
 They meet in the street, dance together and board a tram ("Dawn Chorus").

 The film began with a concept from Yorke about workers whose "bodies don't work any more" and are being "pushed by an invisible force".
 The team wanted the first sequence to be "oppressive and hyper-precise so it feels like a machine", influenced by dystopian stories such as Nineteen Eighty-Four and Metropolis and the physical comedy of Charlie Chaplin.
 For the "Traffic" sequence, the team created a platform inclined at a 34-degree angle and placed the camera at the same angle, erasing the slope.

-At the review aggregator website Rotten Tomatoes, the Anima film holds an approval rating of 100% based on 21 reviews, with an average rating of 8.05/10.
 It was nominated for Best Music Film at the 2020 Grammy Awards.